How They Work

 In practice, no — for two reasons.

 Below ~10mph, mud leaving the wheel can't travel fast enough to reach your face before gravity pulls it back down.
-It simply doesn't get there, see Figures 3, 4.
+It simply doesn't get there:

 Shouldn't a mudguard sit as close to the wheel as possible?